learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ### Scripting options

 While writing scripts, sometimes you just need to know if a file contains the pattern and act based on exit status of the command.
-Instead of usual workarounds like redirecting output to `/dev/null` you can use `-q` option.
-This will avoid printing anything on `stdout` and also provides speed benefit as `rg` would stop processing as soon as given condition is satisfied.
+Instead of usual workarounds like redirecting output to `/dev/null` you can use the `-q` option.
+This will avoid printing anything on `stdout` and also provides speed benefit as `rg` would stop processing as soon as the given condition is satisfied.

 ```bash
 $ # assumes 'miscellaneous' as CWD